vitorhcl/tldr/pages/linux/extundelete.md

 `sudo extundelete {{/dev/sdXN}} --restore-all`

-- Restore a file from a path relative to root (Do not start the path with `/`):
+- Restore a file from a path relative to root (do not start the path with `/`):

 `extundelete {{/dev/sdXN}} --restore-file {{path/to/file}}`

-- Restore a directory from a path relative to root (Do not start the path with `/`):
+- Restore a directory from a path relative to root (do not start the path with `/`):

 `extundelete {{/dev/sdXN}} --restore-directory {{path/to/directory}}`